 All SRA members shall:

-Maintain the dignity of the Assembly with respect to the MSU Constitution, bylaws and policies;
+Maintain the dignity of the Assembly with respect to the MSU Constitution, Bylaws, Operating Policies, Advocacy Policies and Policy Statements, as outlined in Bylaw 8 – Policy Approval Process;

-Provide written explanations to the Speaker prior to the end of the meeting at which they may be late or absent;
+Provide a written explanation to the Speaker prior to the end of any SRA meeting at which they may be late or absent;

 Be both informed of and prepared for all meetings;

-Respect fellow SRA members, and their viewpoints, both in and outside of Assembly meetings;
+Respect fellow SRA members and their viewpoints, both in and outside of Assembly meetings;

 Actively promote the activities of the MSU by speaking to classes, academic division societies, MSU clubs, or other campus organizations;

-Demonstrably participate in at least one (1) SRA standing committee or the Executive Board during their terms of office;
+Demonstrably participate in at least one (1) SRA standing committee or the Executive Board during their term of office;

-Contribute to their respective caucus year plan goals and ideas for the caucus to pursue, to be submitted to the Vice-President (Administration) by the caucus leader;
+Contribute to their respective caucus year-plan goals and ideas for the caucus to pursue;

 Hold weekly office hours or consult with members of their academic division in an official capacity through other demonstrable means as directed by their respective caucus leaders;

-Complete mandatory training as set out by the Vice President (Administration).
+Complete mandatory training as set out by the Vice-President (Administration);

-Attend the bi-annual MSU Policy Conference as set out by the Vice President (Education).
+Attend the bi-annual MSU Policy Conference as set out by the Vice-President (Education).

 5. Standing Committees of the SRA

-The SRA shall make use of standing committees to ensure that:
+The SRA shall utilize standing committees to ensure that:

-Matters put forward for the Assembly’s approval should have already been thoroughly examined and debated in a topic-specific venue;
+Matters put forward for the Assembly’s approval have already been thoroughly examined and debated in a topic-specific venue;

-An appropriate forum exists for the cultivation of new initiatives and the participation of individuals not on the SRA;
+An appropriate forum exists for the cultivation of new initiatives and the participation of non-SRA members;

 SRA members have the opportunity to place more focus on their specific areas of interest;